Kuai Kuai culture

-Kuai Kuai culture (or Guai Guai culture) is a phenomenon in Taiwan wherein people put snacks of the brand Kuai Kuai (乖乖 (kuai^{1}kuai^{1}, guāiguāi)) next to or on top of machines.
+Kuai Kuai culture is a phenomenon in Taiwan wherein people put snacks of the brand Kuai Kuai (乖乖 (kuai^{1}kuai^{1}, guāiguāi)) next to or on top of machines.
 People who do this believe that, because the name of the snack—"Kuai Kuai"—stands for "obedient" or "well-behaved," it will make a device function without errors.
 As such, it can be commonly found in myriad places of work in Taiwanese society.
 A rigid set of best practices has arisen surrounding the proper use of Kuai Kuai snacks, such as using green bags only, and ensuring the snacks are not expired.